rapid7/leexportpy/README.md

 In the background(as a daemon):

+In daemon mode, the user managing leexportpy should have sudo privileges because of pid file location and log file location.

 `sudo application start -c /etc/leexportpy/config.ini -d`

 In the foreground:

-`sudo application start -c /etc/leexportpy/config.ini`
+`application start -c /etc/leexportpy/config.ini`

 **Note:** if it is going to be run in daemonized mode, config file path should be absolute path of the file.